Just one day, just to show how it's done and then out of there.

 And you get sucked in, lured into it, and you think you've got an advocate.

-And I, L. Rushbow am no demagogue.
+And I, El Rushbo, am no demagogue.

 I'm checking this out.

-The New York State tax per gallon is 62 cents.
+The New York state tax per gallon is 62 cents.